NEW IN R20

 Ambient OcclusionPreview Basic Inputs Outputs Context

-Ambient Occlusion calculates the gray scales whose brightness is dependent on the occlusion by surfaces and objects in close proximity.
+Ambient Occlusion calculates a value whose brightness is dependent on the occlusion by surfaces and objects in close proximity.
 The greater the distance between neighboring surfaces, the brighter the AO calculation will be for a given pixel.
-Areas that lie in gaps or between objects will on the other hand have a dark AO effect applied to them.
-The effect is similar to a shadow only that it is calculated according to the illumination of the surface.
+Areas that lie in gaps or between objects will on the other hand have darker values applied.
+The effect is similar to a shadow, however it does not take any lights in the scene into account.
 The only deciding factor is the distance between the currently calculated point and neighboring surfaces.